 (c) For damage occasioned by delay to your journey, 4,694 SDRs per passenger in most cases.

 15.2.2.
 Where the Warsaw Convention applies, the limits of liability are as follows:

 (a) 16,600 SDRs in respect of death or bodily injury if the Hague Protocol to the Warsaw Convention applies, or 8,300 SDRs if only the Warsaw Convention applies.
 Many carriers have voluntarily waived these limits in their entirety, and United States regulations require that, for journeys to, from or with an agreed stopping place in the United States, the limit may not be less than US $75,000.

 (b) 17 SDRs per kg for loss of or damage or delay to checked baggage, and 332 SDRs for unchecked baggage.

 (c) The carrier may also be liable for damage occasioned by delay.

-15.2.2.
-Further information may be obtained from the carrier as to the limits applicable to your journey.
 If your journey involves carriage by different carriers, you should contact each carrier for information on the applicable limits of liability.
 Regardless of which Convention applies to your journey, you may benefit from a higher limit of liability for loss of, damage or delay to baggage by making at check-in a special declaration of the value of your baggage and paying any supplementary fee that may apply.
 Alternatively, if the value of your baggage exceeds the applicable limit of liability, you should fully insure it before you travel.